 Please note that the below examples are not exhaustive.

-To optimise a PPC campaign correctly a deep understand of all available metrics and how the impact one another is essential.
-By studying these metrics regularly we can decide which metrics to target in order to positively affect campaign performance.
+To optimise a PPC campaign correctly, a deep understanding of all available metrics and how the impact one another is essential.
+By studying these metrics regularly, we can decide which metrics to target to positively affect campaign performance.

 Cost Per Acquisition (CPA)

-Whilst acquisitions is a key metric, we understand they cannot come at any price.
-Cost per Acquisition is also a key metric for most advertisers and should of course be profitable and in order to achieve this a process must be adhered to.
+While acquisitions are a key metric, we understand they cannot come at any price.
+Cost per Acquisition is also a key metric for most advertisers and should, of course, be profitable, and to achieve this a process must be adhered to.

 CPA is a result of the performance of several key metrics.
 Positively influencing these key metrics results in CPA improvements:

-- Cost per click (CPC): Positively impacting CPC’s can have a significant affect on CPA and there are a number of ways we can achieve this.
+- Cost per click (CPC): Positively impacting CPC’s can have a significant affect on CPA, and there are some ways we can achieve this.

 A higher bid does not always result in a higher a CPA.
 If a higher bid results in better positioning and performance of an advert leading to a higher conversion rate, it’s possible to have a lower CPA from a higher maximum CPC.